allgamescoindev/agc-autominer/README.md

 #### a.
 NET Framework 4.5<br>
 Windows 10 has installed this environment.
 If you use Windows 8/7/XP, download it form https://www.microsoft.com/en-us/download/details.aspx?id=42642<br>
 #### b.
 CUDA 9.1<br>
-The nvidia core is word on cuda 9.1.
+The nvidia core works on cuda 9.1.
 If your miner not work, try to update your drivers.<br>
 ### 2) Download<br>
 Download the latest version of the mining software<br>
 https://github.com/allgamescoindev/agc-auto-miner/releases<br>